firebase/genkit/js/testapps/vertexai-reranker/README.md

 ## Conclusion

-This sample provides a basic demonstration of using Vertex AI plugins with Genkit for document indexing and retrieval.
+This sample provides a basic demonstration of using the Vertex AI plugin with Genkit for reranking documents based on a query.
 It can be extended and adapted to suit more complex use cases and integrations with other data sources and services.

 For more information, please refer to the official [Firebase Genkit documentation](https://firebase.google.com/docs/genkit).